ReactiveX/reactivex.github.io/documentation/operators.markdown

 to the documentation of the <span class="operator">FlatMap</span> ReactiveX operator, of which &ldquo;SelectMany&rdquo; is the Rx.NET implementation).

+If you want to implement your own operator, see <a href="implement-operator.html">Implementing Your Own Operators</a>.

 <h4>Contents</h4>
 <ol>
  <li><a href="#categorized">Operators By Category</a></li>